 Anyone interested in being a storytelling videographer - or in being paired with a resident to record a story for the program - should contact Rhode Island PBS at 401-222-3636 or by emailing email@example.com

-Watch the Our Town orientation video at right.
-It includes instructions as well as tips and tricks to make yours a rewarding and enjoyable filming experience, as well as to produce the best possible footage for a great audience viewing experience.
+Watch the Our Town orientation video.
+It includes basic instructions, as well as tips and tricks to make your filming experience rewarding and enjoyable.

 Tips for video shooting

-Nothing looks better than a beautiful day.
-Best to shoot on days with lots of clear skies and sunshine if you can.
+Everything looks better on a beautiful day.
+Try to shoot on days with lots of clear skies and sunshine, if you can.

-Pick subjects that show off your town’s uniqueness.
-Remember, this is your chance to show off your town to the people in a television audience who have never been there.
+Pick subjects that capture your town’s uniqueness.
+Remember, this is your chance to show off your town to people who may have never been there.
 Make them want to visit.